-An air conditioner not cooling properly is usually caused by a handful of common problems like refrigerant leaks, clogged coils, electrical faults, and worn parts.
+An air conditioner that does not cool properly is usually caused by a handful of common problems, such as refrigerant leaks, clogged coils, electrical faults, and worn parts.
 Identifying the specific issue affecting your AC will allow you to get it repaired and blow chilled air again.

-Keep your cool - these AC troubleshooting steps will have you relaxing in icy comfort once more.
-Let’s dive into why your unit might not blow cold air properly and how to fix it.
+Keep your cool—these AC troubleshooting steps will have you relaxing in icy comfort once more.
+Let’s explore why your unit might not blow cold air properly and how to fix it.

 Why Your AC Stops Cooling Properly